Video: How to open a bank account REMOTELY in PANAMA

-I spent some time on the ground in Panama in early March and went to few banks.
+I spent some time on the ground in Panama in November and went to few banks.
 Let’s look at the pros and cons of opening a bank account in Panama as a non-resident.

 - A few banks in Panama accept non-residents, unlike most banks in most countries in the world.

 - Even Americans are accepted, which is not that common due to FATCA.